gilgoolon/Davidson-Connect-4/README.md

 but to perfect the art of playing, might take years for some...

 ## Motivation
-As mentioned before, Connect-4 is a Two player game meaning that in order to play it you must find an opponent to play against.
+As mentioned before, Connect-4 is a Two player game, meaning that in order to play it you must find an opponent to play against.
-Board games are fun to play in person, but we don't always have someone to play against.
+Board games are fun to play in-person, but we don't always have someone to play with.

 ## Description
-The project has Two main options\sections to choose from.
+The project has Two main sections to play.

 The First, is playing online.
-The project has a multiplayer section which enables its users to connect through the internet to a server and play each other from anywhere in the world.
-And the Second, is choosing the level of their opponent and playing a computer program offline.
-Both options allow incredible functionality and solve the problem in Two completely different ways which together present a great result.
+The project has a multiplayer section which allows users to connect through the internet to a server and play each other from anywhere in the world.
+The players can access a leaderboard and chat with each other.

+And the Second, is choosing the level of a computer and playing an AI.
+The player will first choose the wanted difficulty, then play a program with that difficulty.

+Both options allow nice functionality and solve the problem in Two different ways which together present a great result.

 ## Technologies
 The two main technologies I have used to create this project are in both sections